technicians

 Small Engine Mechanic

-Once a technician understands the basics of small engine maintenance and repair, it doesn’t take much more learning to make the leap into the dealership.
+Once a technician understands the basics of small engine maintenance and repair, it doesn’t take much more learning to leap into the dealership.
 A tech might specialize in one type of engine or work on a variety of snowmobiles, ATVs, scooters, lawnmowers, and motorcycles.

 However, they are skilled at inspecting and diagnosing mechanical faults, as well as performing routine maintenance.
 They can also adjust engine components to match the manufacturer’s specifications and replace broken components.
 While they are learning the more advanced systems on modern vehicles, you can put these techs in charge of oil changes and spark plug replacement to alleviate the burden on your experienced mechanics.